vbanai/Unsupervised-Learning-Clustering-GANS-Autoencoder/README.md

 K-MEAN CLUSTERING</br>
 </br>
 The objective of K-means is simple: group similar data points together and discover underlying patterns.</br>
-I use this algorithms in the "ML technics in Sales and Markeitng" chapter as well.
+I use this algorithm in the "ML technics in Sales and Markeitng" chapter as well.